mikkohei13/pinnakisa/README.md

 Pinnakisapalvelu
 ================

-Sovellus ja verkkopalvelu, johon voi perustaa (lintu)pinnakisoja.
+'''FI''': Sovellus ja verkkopalvelu, johon voi perustaa (lintu)pinnakisoja.
 Käyttäjät voivat rekisteröityä, osallistua kisoihin ja tallentaa niihin pinnoja, sekä tarkastella reaaliaikaisia tuloksia ja tilastoja.
 Esimerkki: http://www.tringa.fi/kisa/

-Web app and a service for managing, publishing and participating to (bird) tick contests.
+'''EN''': Web application for managing, publishing and participating to (bird) tick contests.
+Users can register, take part to the contest, record the birds they have obersved, and examine real-time results and statistics as charts and tabular data.
 Example site: http://www.tringa.fi/kisa/ You can install the system by yourself, or ask to use it as a service <hawk(ät)biomi.org>.

 * [Käyttöohje](MANUAL.md)
 * [API (rajapinta)](API.md)